indrajithbandara/palcu.github.com/now.md

 * going to Papers We Love and BDevops meetups
 * watching the national basketball finals
 * adding a feature to the CKAN Java library

-What interesting habits I am testing:

-* running
-* meditating using the Headspace app
-* logging my food using cronometer.com

 ## Week 20 from 2016